-CJ [00:00:10] And well, here we are.
+CJ [00:00:10] Well, here we are.
 Here we go.
-Episode one.
+Episode One.
 How are you feeling, Chris?
 Because you’ve been wanting to do a podcast for a long time.

 Chris [00:00:18] I am definitely excited.
 As you say, we’ve been planning this for a really long time, so it feels really good to finally actually be doing it.